inf0rmatix/dart_components/README.md

 ## Validators

 A collection of reusable validators for form validation and data validation.
 Each validator follows a simple interface and can be used independently or combined using the `MultiValidator`.
+I like to use them with Flutter's `FormField` widgets.
+You can pass them to the `validator` parameter of the `FormField` widget since they are callable objects.

 ### Available Validators